 All this was made possible thanks to WestLicht Gallery and Alain Lazzarini, former owner and consignor of the camera.
 Mr Lazzarini is a long time collector of Hasselblad cameras and author of the reference book "Hasselblad and the Moon".

 Credits : WestLicht Gallery

 How a few people at collectspace spread rumors and tried to sabotage this sale.

-A few days after WestLicht Gallery auctions catalogs were online, on February 27, 2014, I was contacted by someone claiming to be collectspace's editor.
+A few days after WestLicht Gallery auctions catalogs went online (February 27, 2014) I was contacted by someone claiming to be collectspace's editor.
 Let's call this person RP.
-I had already been in touch with many potential buyers from Japan, USA, Russia, France, Italy and other countries and gladly helped answer their questions.
+I had already been in touch with many potential buyers from Japan, USA, Russia, France, Italy and other countries and readily answered their questions.